cmg777/starter-academic-v501/content/home/slider.md

 active: true
 headless: true

+# Order that this section appears on the page.
+weight: 65

 design:
   # Slide height is automatic unless you force a specific height (e.g. '400px')
   slide_height: ''